 Bluebonnet member John Gardner, above, talks about the solar panels on his Brenham-area home with member service representative Brittany Hardy.
 Before the meeting began, members stopped by displays and information tables where they could see vintage appliances, learn about tree trimming, see linemens' equipment or update their contact information.
 At right, Rosalinda Serrano of Cedar Creek talks with General Manager Matt Bentke before the meeting.
-Below, a crowd of more than 600 attended the meeting.

-significantly reduce its annual operating expenses and return \$5.4 million in capital credits to members last year, Bentke said.
+Below, a crowd of more than 600 attended the three years.
+Bluebonnet worked hard to significantly reduce its annual operating expenses and return \$5.4 million in capital credits to members last year, Bentke